clairedross/ada-spark-rfcs/considered/rfc-spark-exceptional-contracts.md

 they are only allowed inside logically dead code (typically, as defensive coding inside branches disallowed by the precondition).
 A more extended support would be beneficial, as it is not uncommon for the normal behavior of a subprogram to include raising an exception.
-As SPARK analysis is modular on a per suprogram basis, a better support requires being able to describe the exceptional cases in subprogram contracts.
+As SPARK analysis is modular on a per subprogram basis, a better support requires being able to describe the exceptional cases in subprogram contracts.